-Today, the nutritional value (or lack thereof) of certain oils is an ongoing discussion, and one that has brought previously unfamiliar oils like coconut oil to the forefront of home cook’s pantries.
+Today, the nutritional value (or lack thereof) of certain oils is an ongoing discussion and one that has brought previously unfamiliar oils like coconut oil to the forefront of home cook’s pantries.
 But in addition to flavor and nutritional value, a cook must always consider the preparation of the food, which requires attention to the smoke point of the oil.
-For instance, the delicate flavor of almond oil can be ruined by heat making the oil best for cold dishes.
-Whereas the high smoke point of coconut oil makes it a favorite for stir frying.
+For instance, the delicate flavor of almond oil can be ruined by heat making that oil best for cold dishes.
+Whereas the high smoke point of coconut oil makes it a favorite for stir-frying.

 As a general rule, when frying foods, it is important to choose an oil with a very high smoking point.
 Most foods are fried between the temperatures of 350 F and 450 F so it is best to choose an oil with a smoking point above 400 F.

 Fats and oils with lower smoking points, like butter and olive oil, are best suited for lower temperature cooking methods such as pan sautéing.